ConwayC1987/BlackJack/README.md

 ## Pre-planning

 A workflow model was needed for the project and I decided to us Lucid chart to help plan the project out.
-The flow chart was made using https://www.lucidchart.com/pages/
+The flow chart was made using https://www.lucidchart.com/pages/.
+I decided that I would use colour in the project and decided to use easy to see colours like green, red and some blue.
+I wanted to add colour to the cards suits also.

 ![Game flow chart](/images/flowchart.png)
 ***